platan/metrics-shields-io-config/README.md

 __If you want to make changes in existing Grafana dashboards you have to update [these files](grafana/dashboards) ([explanation + instruction](http://docs.grafana.org/administration/provisioning/#making-changes-to-a-provisioned-dashboard)) and run this role.__ You can always save changes as a new dashboard: Dashboard settings > Save As ...

+worldPing has to be [enabled manually](https://grafana.com/plugins/raintank-worldping-app/installation).
+It also requires Grafana.com API Key.

 <img src=".readme/grafana-nodejs-dashboard.png" width="40%" height="40%"> <img src=".readme/grafana-services-dashboard.png" width="40%" height="40%">

 ### How to use it?